A Wide Optical-Gap in Fully $sp^3$-Like Hydrogenated Monolayer Graphene: Abstract

 \section{Abstract}

-A thorough spectroscopic characterisation of two samples of highly hydrogenated monolayer graphene transferred on nickel grids is herein reported.
-With X ray photoemission spectroscopy on the C 1s core-level, a 100$\%$ $sp^3$ distortion was observed after the hydrogenation of a more $sp^3$-like defected graphene, while a flatter, more $sp^2$-arranged, graphene reached a 62$\%$ $sp^3$ saturation.
-Electron energy loss spectroscopy showed the $\pi$-plasmon excitation quenching for the 100$\%$ $sp^3$ sample and a significant reduction for the other one.
-The high loading levels of hydrogenation led to the opening of a wide optical band gap (6.3 and 6.2 eV).
-The C-H stretching vibrational mode was also observed, as a direct footprint of graphene hydrogenation.
-Finally, valence band measurements of the 62$\%$ saturated sample suggest the coexistence of one-side and two-side hydrogenation morphologies.
+A comprehensive spectroscopic characterisation of two highly hydrogenated monolayer graphene samples transferred onto nickel grids is reported.
+With X ray photoemission spectroscopy on the C 1s core-level, a 100$\%$ $sp^3$ profile was observed upon hydrogenation of a more $sp^3$-like initially defected graphene, while a flatter, more $sp^2$-arranged, graphene reached a 62$\%$ $sp^3$ saturation.
+Low-energy reflection electron energy-loss spectroscopy (EELS) corroborates these findings through the $\pi$-plasmon excitation quenching for the fully $sp^3$ sample and a significant reduction for the partially converted one.
+The extreme surface sensitivity of low-energy reflection EELS enables extraction of the optical band gap of the hydrogenated layer even on a metallic support, yielding values of 6.3 and 6.2 eV for the two samples.
+The C--H stretching vibrational mode is also resolved, providing a direct fingerprint of graphene--hydrogen bonding.
+Finally, valence-band measurements of the $62\%$ saturated sample suggest the coexistence of one-sided and two-sided hydrogenation morphologies.